developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

  <img alt="" style="height:367px" src="ekd_select_device.png"/>
  <br>

-**When the project name is displayed in the upper-left corner of the main designer screen (as below), EKD is ready to create custom Layouts**.
+**When the project name is displayed in the upper-left corner of the main designer screen (as below), EKD is ready to create custom layouts**.

 > **Note**: Once a project is created, its target device and other project-level settings cannot be changed.